danfayal/GenesisESP_Modem/README.md

 # GenesisESP_Modem version 1.0

 GenesisESP Modem is a project that enables our Mega Drive/Sega Genesis to receive data from the internet using an ESP32 board with WiFi.
 We load a specific firmware onto the ESP32 and then connect the ESP32 board to some of the pins of the controller port number 2 of our Mega Drive/Sega Genesis.
 We need a specific ROM that reads the data coming from the Internet, and then these data will be displayed on the screen.
-In the example I have here, the messages come from a simple page that I hosted on Github.
-So, if you see some random messages about Sega on your screen, congratulations!
-The project is working!
-If you don't see anything, your game console is fried.
+In the example I have here, the messages come from "https:\\time.is" website.
+So, if you see the real time in New York City on your screen, congratulations! the project is working! if you don't see anything, your game console is fried.
 Just kidding!
-I mean, bizarre coincidences happen, but if you don't see anything, redo the entire project calmly.
+I mean, bizarre coincidences happen, but if you don't see anything, redo the entire project.

 # WHAT DO YOU NEED TO BUILD THIS PROJECT?